-What is the grade type (i.e. standard letter, credit/no credit, pass/fail, no grade, developmental, or other [please elaborate]) Standard letter a. - If yes, please list the prefix and course number of the cross-listed course.
+What is the grade type (i.e. standard letter, credit/no credit, pass/fail, no grade, developmental, or other [please elaborate]) Standard letter

-- 8. NO Is this course dual-listed (undergraduate/graduate)? - 9.
-NO Is this course cross-listed?
+8. No Is this course dual-listed (undergraduate/graduate)?

+9. No Is this course cross-listed?

 (If it is, all course entries must be identical including course descriptions.
 Submit appropriate documentation for requested changes.
 It is important to check the course description of an existing course when adding a new cross-listed course.)